lhatsk/AlphaLink/README.md

 python3 predict_with_crosslinks.py 7K3N_A.fasta photoL.csv

-The script looks for matching pre-computed MSAs in the alignments/ folder.
+MSAs are generated from scratch.
+This step can be skipped by placing matching pre-computed MSAs in the alignments/ folder.

 ## Copyright notice